Live From EuropeSaturday, July 4

 80 Prozent Förderung möglich: Potsdam bewirbt sich für Hitzeschutz-Projekte Die Landeshauptstadt will von einem neuen Bundesprogramm profitieren.
 Ziel: Die Bewältigung von Klimawandelfolgen wie Trockenheit, Hitze oder Starkregen.

-tagesspiegel · about 2 hours ago
+tagesspiegel · 8 days ago

 Ik zou helemaal gek worden als ik nu in het kabinet zou zitten